MicrosoftDocs/Devices-docs/surface/wake-on-lan-for-surface-devices.md

 ---
 title: Wake On LAN for Surface devices
-description: Surface devices that use a Surface Ethernet adapter to connect to a wired network are capable of Wake On LAN (WOL) from Modern Standby. ms.service: surface ms.localizationpriority: medium
+description: Enable Wake On LAN for Surface devices in Modern Standby with compatible Ethernet adapters and docks.
+Remotely wake and manage your devices. ms.service: surface ms.localizationpriority: medium
 author: coveminer